 The SSC CGL exam is taken up by lakhs of candidates each year and the free SSC CGL mock tests will help candidates prepare for the actual exam.
 Each mock test consists of 25 questions from the three main sections of the SSC exams: reasoning ability, quantitative aptitude and English language.

-The SSC CGL exam notification for the year 2019-20 is yet to be released.
-The recruitment for SSC CGL exam for the year 2018 is being conducted in 2019.
-The important dates for SSC CGL 2018 exam is as follows:
+The SSC CGL exam notification for the year 2020-21 is released on December 29th, 2020.
+The recruitment for the SSC CGL exam for the year 2019 was released on 22nd October 2019.
+The important dates for the SSC CGL exam are as follows:

 |SSC CGL Exam|